yossadh/yossadh.github.io/_drafts/2018-12-20-rainbow-connection.md

 – Kim Stanley Robinson, _Blue Mars_

 - Another observer at slightly different position doesn't see the same rainbow.
 They would see refractions from another droplet that fits the angle at their position.
+- The light does not have to be from the sun, it can be from the moon (moonbow).

 <blockquote>
 <p align="right">